Bob Schacht

 Robert Earl Schacht (born January 24, 1950) is an American stock car racing driver.
 Now retired, he is a native of Lombard, Illinois.
 He competed in 26 NASCAR events between 1981 and 1997 in the Winston Cup, Busch Series, and Craftsman Truck Series.
 He had no top-ten finishes in NASCAR; he is best known for his ARCA career, where he has collected seventeen wins.
 After his retirement as a driver in ARCA following the 2016 season, he continued to field his No. 75 car for other drivers.
+He returned to the series as a driver in 2023 at Mid-Ohio.

-Schacht married Patty Simko, a fellow racing driver.
+Schacht is married to Patty Simko, a fellow racing driver.

-In 2022, he and wife Patty created the Grand National Super Series Presented By ECC, a tour featuring old Pro Cup cars, ARCA Menards Series cars, and a variety of other full bodied stock cars.
+In 2022, Schacht and wife Patty created the Grand National Super Series Presented By ECC, a tour featuring old Pro Cup cars, ARCA Menards Series cars, and a variety of other full bodied stock cars.

 Motorsports career results

 NASCAR

 (key) (Bold − Pole position awarded by qualifying time.
 Italics − Pole position earned by points standings or practice time. * – Most laps led.)